watsontom100/felicity/README.md

 Built with Meteor.

 A simple feature list for development teams.
-It allows you to upvote features that are requested by your users.
+It allows you to keep track and upvote features that are requested by your users.

 To do:
 - Restrict posters to logged in.